robseb/rsyocto/README.md

 # Author
 * **Robin Sebastian**

-rsyocto and all my other project I have fully developed by my own.
-No companies are involved in this projects.
+rsyocto and all my other projects I have fully developed by my own.
+No companies are involved in these projects.
 I’m recently graduated as a master in electrical engineering with the major embedded systems (*M.Sc.*).

 I'm open for cooperations as a freelancer to realize your specific requirements.
 Otherwise, I‘m looking for an interesting full time job offer to share and deepen my shown skills.